Midway Games: Arcade games

 Midway Mfg.
 Co. began in 1958 as an independent manufacturer of amusement equipment founded by Henry Ross and Marcine Wolverton.
 It was purchased by Bally in 1969.
 Bally, at that time, was a leader in the manufacture of slot machines.
 After some years making mechanical arcade games such as puck bowling and simulated western shoot-out, Midway became an early American maker of arcade video games.
 Throughout the 1970s, Midway had a close alliance with Japanese video game publisher Taito, with both companies regularly licensing their games to each other for distribution in their respective country.

 Meanwhile, Midway's breakthrough success came in 1978, with the licensing and distribution of Taito's seminal arcade game Space Invaders in America.
-This was followed by Midway's licensing and distributing the U.S. version of Namco's Pac-Man in 1980, and its sequel, Ms. Pac-Man, in 1982.
+This was followed by Midway's licensing and distributing the American version of Namco's Pac-Man in 1980, and its sequel, Ms. Pac-Man, in 1982.
 Also in 1982, Midway became Bally Midway Mfg.
 Co. after Bally merged its pinball division with Midway.
 Three games released that year, including Satan's Hollow, were the first to feature the Bally/Midway brand.
 From the late 1970s through the late 1980s, Midway was the leading producer of arcade video games in the United States.
 In 1983, Bally Midway acquired arcade manufacturing assets of Sega Electronics from Gulf and Western Industries, and through the purchase also gained distribution rights to arcade games developed by Sega Enterprises, Ltd. in the United States for two years which included titles such as Astron Belt, Flicky, Future Spy, and Up 'N Down.